neroshop/neroshop/external/curl/docs/INTERNALS.md

   holds.

-  Then individual `Curl_easy` structs can be made to share specific things that they otherwise wouldn't, such as cookies.
+  Then individual `Curl_easy` structs can be made to share specific things that they otherwise would not, such as cookies.

   The `Curl_share` struct can currently hold cookies, DNS cache and the SSL session cache.